CremaschiLab/KDA_RD-pipeline/README.md

 ## Data
 The test data is in Problem Files.
+New created data file should be located in Problem Files.

 ## Solver File
 The solver file includes both the multistage stochastic programming model and the knapsack problem-based decomposition algorithm  to solve phamaceutical R&D pipeline clinical trial plannning problem.